 What if a government leases property to another party?

 Government-owned property is always exempt from property taxes, even if it is leased to a taxable party.
 For example, assume that UNC-Chapel Hill leased the Carolina Inn to a private company.
 The hotel itself would remain exempt.
-However, the private company’s leasehold interest in that exempt property would be taxable (to the private company, not to UNC-Chapel Hill).
-See this post for more.
-And any personal property in the hotel owned by that private company would be taxable to that company.
+Until 2019, the private company’s leasehold interest in that exempt property would be taxable (to the private company, not to UNC-Chapel Hill).
+However, that changed due to S.L.
+2018-98 , which exempts leasehold interests in exempt government property beginning with the 2019 tax year.
+As of 2019, leases in government property will no longer be taxable to the lessee.

 What if a government leases property from another party?